 - The countertop is harder to clean.
 The rim forms a barrier around the sink opening, preventing you from wiping water and debris from the countertop directly into the sink.

-- You lose working space.
-The rim takes up valuable real estate on the counter.
+- You lose counter space.
+The rim takes up valuable real estate on the countertop.

 Pros and Cons of Undermount Sinks

 People are attracted to undermount sinks for more than stylistic reasons.
-Undermounts come in most of the same materials as drop-ins, except for the heavier ones that are difficult to support.
-An undermount also has utilitarian advantages over a drop-in, provided the countertop is a good candidate for one.
+They come in most of the same materials as drop-ins, except for the heavier ones that are difficult to support.
+An undermount also has utilitarian advantages over a drop-in, provided the countertop is a good candidate.

 - It's more sanitary.
 The sink edge is below the countertop, so there's no rim to collect debris and prevent you from wiping crumbs and liquids directly into the sink.